tautvydasversockas/CSharp_Beginners_Course/03-conditional-statements-and-logical-operators/README.md

 </p>
 </details>

-## Exercise 3.2: create an application that reads a name and age from the console and writes back if the name and age are the same as yours.
+## Exercise 3.2: create an application that reads a name and an age from the console and writes if the name and age are the same as yours.

 If your name is "Jonh", your age is 19 and given values are the same your console should look like this:
 ```